![]() |

 He is (sensibly) far from claiming that Sensible Sinning is the result, but he has taught law to many upper echelon judges and QCs, and politicians ranging from David Lange to Winston Peters, Richard Prebble to Doug Graham.

-Sensible Sinning is a semi-autobiographical account in sardonic sketches, sharp poetical commentary and pertinent short stories, the latter clearly labeled fiction (to avoid legal action).
-They span seven decades of a remarkable life in England, Malaya , Singapore , New Guinea and, since 1962, New Zealand .
+Sensible Sinning is a semi-autobiographical account in sardonic sketches, sharp poetical commentary and pertinent short stories, the latter clearly labelled fiction (to avoid legal action).
+They span seven decades of a remarkable life in England, Malaya, Singapore, New Guinea and, since 1962, New Zealand.